 We have moved out the apartment about a month ago and the landlord is trying to charge them for what they consider to be unreasonable charges that more than just simply wear and tear.
 What can we do about getting our security deposit back?

 The security deposits are governed by Florida Statute 8349 which is a very explicit set of procedural rules about who does what concerning security deposits.
-So, when we talk about security deposits in the first instance we have to talk a little dryly about the procedure.
+So, when we talk about security deposit laws in the first instance we have to talk a little dryly about the procedure.
 So, when your tenanting you move out you want to make sure you leave a forwarding address because these rules get all mocked up and don’t work very well unless you first leave a forwarding address.
 You’re going to want to do that.
 And at that point the responsibility for the landlord it is the responsibility of the landlord to take the first step regarding your security deposit.
 Meaning that within 15 days of when you depart and you’ve given notice as to where you’re going they have to give you your money back or within 30 days they have to give you a notification by certified mail that they’re not giving some or all of your money back and the reasons for that.

 If the landlord fails to explicitly follow that law to write that certified letter just like it’s written in the statute itself send it certified within the time limits the landlord waives his right to the security deposit, it’s pretty important to know.
 If you’re a tenant your job really isn’t to be going, oh why aren’t you giving it back to me?
 Give it back to me, give it back to me, no. Your job is once they have given them an address you should be content to wait and see what happens because if time runs out on this clock you’re entitled to all of your security deposit.